-Gerald is a yuppie-like transvestite in his thirties.
+Gerald Tilson (Adrian Pasdar) is a yuppie-like transvestite in his thirties.
 His wife arrives home earlier than expected and discovers female attire spread over their apartment.
 Not knowing anything about his habit, she misinterprets this and throws him (and the attire) out of their home and marriage.
-He rents a room in Monica's house, recently divorced and around 50.
-Their relation- ship evolves from landlady/tenant over friends to lovers.
-Monica learns about, begins to understand and finally appreciates and supports Gerald- ine, Gerald's alter ego.
-His transvestitism, a rarely filmed subject, it's ups and downs, is treated with a lot of respect, warmth and humour.
+He rents a room in Monica's (Dame Julie Walters') house, recently divorced and around fifty.
+Their relationship evolves from landlady and tenant, to friends, to lovers.
+Monica learns about, begins to understand and finally appreciates and supports Geraldine, Gerald's alter-ego.
+His transvestitism, a rarely filmed subject, its ups and downs, is treated with a lot of respect, warmth, and humor.

 Jan-Olov Agren <email@example.com>

 She stole his heart.
 He stole her clothes.

 In the end credits it is stated that "This film is based on Monica Jay's book 'Geraldine, For the Love of a Transvestite'.
 The characters of Gerald, Monica, and Louisa really existed, but their names have been changed to protect their true identities.
 All other characters and events are fictitious and any similarity to actual events or persons, living or dead, is coincidental and unintentional."
 See more

 After Gerald and Monica finish having sex he stands up and walks away from the bed.
 It is briefly seen that he is wearing white boxers, a goof in itself as he was not seen pulling them on after supposedly finishing intercourse.
 The scene then cuts to a different angle of him walking away from the bed and he is naked.
 See more